SafeBreach-Labs/DoubleDrive/onedrive_doubledrive/README.md

 pyinstaller --onefile --add-data "config.yaml;." .\endpoint_takeover.py; pyinstaller --onefile --add-data "config.yaml;." .\onedrive_doubledrive.py
 ```
 4. A folder named `dist` will be created.
 Inside you can find `endpoint_takeover.exe` and `onedrive_doubledrive.exe`
 5. Transfer `endpoint_takeover.exe` to the victim computer and run it.
 This will create junctions in the OneDrive sync folder that point towards the target folders the contain files to encrypt.
-It will also extract the WLID token of the OneDrive account and exfiltrate it by sharing it with the email address chosen in the configration setup stage.
+It will also extract the WLID token of the OneDrive account and exfiltrate it by sharing it with the email address chosen in the configuration setup stage.
 > Note - If you chose a temporary email address you should continue to the next step as soon as possible because the generated temporary email address that DoubleDrive uses works for a limited amount of time.
-6. Execute `onedrive_doubledrive` with the preffered flags on the attacker's computer.
+6. Execute `onedrive_doubledrive` with the preferred flags on the attacker's computer.
 For example:
 ```cmd
 onedrive_doubledrive.exe --remote-ransomware
 ```